davo0411/community-shaders-branding/general-branding/README.md

 - **color-palettes/** - Official color schemes and brand color guidelines
 - **fonts/** - Typography resources and font files used in branding

 All materials are copyrighted.
-See LICENSE file for usage restrictions.
+See [LICENSE](../LICENSE) for usage restrictions.